 Qualification for Membership of Lagos State House of Assembly

-An aspirant who wishes to become a member of Lagos State House of Assembly needs to be:
+An aspirant who wishes to become a member of Lagos State House of Assembly must meet all the requirements below:

-- is a member of a political party and is sponsored; and
+Is a member of a political party and is sponsored;